duskvirkus/alias-free-gan/README.md

 [![CI pytest on GPU Google Cloud Instance](https://github.com/duskvirkus/alias-free-gan-pytorch-lightning/actions/workflows/%20ci-gpu.yml/badge.svg)](https://github.com/duskvirkus/alias-free-gan-pytorch-lightning/actions/workflows/%20ci-gpu.yml)

-This is a fork of Kim Seonghyeon's (rosinality) implementation of Alias-Free Generative Adversarial Networks (https://arxiv.org/abs/2106.12423).
+Based on Kim Seonghyeon's (rosinality) implementation of Alias-Free Generative Adversarial Networks (https://arxiv.org/abs/2106.12423).
 This version has been adapted to pytorch lightning.
 The result can be used on a wider variety of hardware including TPUs.

 ⚠️ Incomplete Project ⚠️